camunda/camunda-docs-manual/site/src/documents/real-life/how-to/chapters/080-cockpit/develop-cockpit-plugin.html.md

 #### Testing Assets

-To test that the assets are served, we can either [implement a test case](https://github.com/camunda/camunda-bpm-platform/blob/master/webapps/camunda-webapp/core/src/test/java/org/camunda/bpm/cockpit/test/plugin/resources/PluginApiTest.java) or test the matter manually after we integrated the plugin into the cockpit webapp.
+To test that the assets are served, we can either [implement a test case](https://github.com/camunda/camunda-bpm-platform/blob/master/webapps/camunda-webapp/core/src/test/java/org/camunda/bpm/cockpit/test/plugin/resources/PluginApiTest.java) or test the matter manually after we integrated the plug-in into the Cockpit webapp.

-### Integration into cockpit
+### Integration into Cockpit

-Before integrating the plugin into cockpit, make sure you have built the plugin at least once using `mvn clean install` (or however your IDE calls it).
+Before integrating the plug-in into Cockpit, make sure you have built the plug-in at least once using `mvn clean install` (or however your IDE calls it).
 Furthermore, make sure that you have the [camunda BPM platform](https://github.com/camunda/camunda-bpm-platform) checked out on your local file system.

-To integrate the plugin, we need to add it to the dependencies of the cockpit web project (located in the `/webapps/camunda-webapp/webapp`).
+To integrate the plug-in, we need to add it to the dependencies of the Cockpit web project (located in the `/webapps/camunda-webapp/webapp` folder).

 ```xml
 <dependencies>